-Epistem ology Cr.
-PHI 560 Topics in Epistemology 3 PHI 562 Perception 3 PHI 565 Probabilism 3 Applied Philosophy Cr.
-Metaphysics Cr.
-PHI 520 Topics in Applied Philosophy 3 PHI 570 Topics in Metaphysics 3 PHI 521 Bioethics 3 PHI 571 Studies in Philosophy of Mind 3 PHI 522 Ethics of Sustainability 3 PHI 572 Studies in Philosophy of Language 3 PHI 524 Disaster Ethics 3 PHI 576 Realism 3 PHI 525 Rational Choice 3 PHI 526 Evolution and Strategic Interaction 3 Value Theory Cr.
+Episten nology Cr.
+PHI 560 Topics in Epistemology 3 PHI 562 Perception 3 PHI 565 Probabilism 3 Annline I Dhilosophy Cr.
+Matanhu reion Cr. l Philosophy Metaphy PHI 520 Topics in Applied Philosophy 3 PHI 570 Topics in Metaphysics 3 PHI 521 3 PHI 571 Studies in Philosophy of Mind 3 PHI 522 • 3 PHI 572 Studies in Philosophy of Language 3 PHI 524 3 PHI 576 Realism 3 PHI 525 3 PHI 526 Evolution and Strategic Interaction 3 Value Theory Cr.
 PHI 527 Justice and Reparations 3 PHI 521 Bioethics 3 PHI 529 Feminist Philosophy 3 PHI 522 Ethics of Sustainability 3 PHI 530 Moral Psychology 3 PHI 524 Disaster Ethics 3 PHI 531 Philosophy of Emotion 3 PHI 527 Justice and Reparations 3 PHI 532 Experimental Philosophy 3 PHI 530 Moral Psychology 3 PHI 533 Philosophy and Art 3 PHI 531 Philosophy of Emotion 3 PHI 533 Philosophy and Art 3 Formal Methods Cr.
-PHI 540 Topics in Value Theory 3 PHI 525 Rational Choice 3 PHI 541 Normative Ethics 3 PHI 532 Experimental Philosophy 3 PHI 544 Studies in Meta-Ethics 3 PHI 555 Topics in Formal Methods 3 PHI 545 Studies in Philosophy of Law 3 PHI 556 Advanced Symbolic Logic 3 PHI 546 Studies in Political Philosophy 3 PHI 565 Probabilism 3
+PHI 540 Topics in Value Theory 3 PHI 525 Rational Choice 3 PHI 541 Normative Ethics 3 PHI 532 Experimental Philosophy 3 PHI 544 Studies in Meta-Ethics 3 PHI 555 Topics in Formal Methods 3 PHI 545 Studies in Philosophy of Law 3 PHI 556 Advanced Symbolic Logic 3 PHI 546 Studies in Political Philosophy 3 PHI 565 Probabilism 3 . , PHI 5xx Philosophy of Mathematics 3 • •

-[Pro Tip: Although a course such as PHI 521 (Bioethics) can be used to satisfy either the Applied Philosophy Requirement or the Value Theory Requirement, a single course can't be used to satisfy both requirements.
+[Pro Tip: Although a course such as PHI 565 (Probabilism) can be used to satisfy either the Epistemology Requirement or the Formal Methods Requirement, a single course can't be used to satisfy both requirements.
 So, if you take such a course, you must choose which requirement you're using it to satisfy.
-Just be sure to let Graduate Programs Coordinator know.]
+Just be sure to let Graduate Programs Coordinator know which course you're using to satisfy which requirements.
+There's one exception, though: Courses that satisfy the Applied Philosophy Requirement may simultaneously be used to satisfy one of the other area requirements provided the students gets the approval of the Associate Head of Graduate Studies.
+Also, students may use formal methods courses from other disciplines to fulfill the Formal Methods Requirement provided they get the approval of the Associate Head of Graduate Studies.]